andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-09-gelfands-algebra-chunk-17-polynomial-and-linear-interpolation.md

 Bringing his worked example to a close, Gelfand points out what he's hoped we'd notice - that you can use this trick for any polynomial of degree not exceeding one, given two values of $x$.

 ## It's Just Lines!
 There has been a dearth of lines in Gelfand for a good while.
 We're suddenly about to bring one back.
 Gelfand next makes sure we've well and truly cottoned-on to the significance of what we just found.
-He gives us the forumla for the graph of a straight line, $y = ax + b$ and then prods us to realise that this is _exactly the same as our first-degree polynomial formula_.
+He gives us the formula for the graph of a straight line, $y = ax + b$, and then prods us to realise that this is _exactly the same as our first-degree polynomial formula_.
 No wonder we can reverse-engineer things for this polynomial-class with two values.
-That's how many you need to figure out all the values on a straight line - something which takes in two points.
+That's how many you need to figure out all the values on a _straight_ line - something which takes in two points.

 Now we begin to see why Gelfand used the "regression" word in the title of this section...

-## Second-Degrees - Becaus Not all Lines are Straight Lines
+## Second-Degrees - Because Not all Lines are Straight Lines
 Gelfand marches us onward.
 Have we learned a universal fact?
 Do we only need two values to be able to reverse-engineer a polynomial of any degree?
 Only if all lines are straight ones.
 Do second-degree polynomials represent straight lines?
-Gelfand gets on to this later (which I'll get to in another chunk) but for now be satisfied that after a little question-setting he leads us to the conclusion that no, they don't - in fact we need _three_.
+Gelfand gets on to this later (which I'll get to in another chunk) but for now be satisfied that after a little question-setting he leads us to the conclusion that no, they don't represent straight lines - and in fact we need _three_ values to represent them.

 After a bunch of specific questions, Gelfand breaks out the meta again, and asks us to "prove that a polynomial of degree not exceeding $2$ is defined uniquely by three of its values."
 He gives us a bit of a starter, but I'm going to take my usual tack of working through Gelfand's solution in far-far finer-grained detail.